Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Methodology

+$\floss$ consists of two different components: the first ($\fkl$) penalizes the output distribution of each target token, while the second ($\ftarget$) penalize the target tokens probability to further decrease them:

-\mypara{Forget Loss} $\floss$ employs KL-divergence (KL-div) on the output distribution of the target model, but with the top predicted token (the target token to unmemorize) removed.
+\mypara{$\fkl$ (Distribution Loss)} Intuitively, the distribution loss use KL-divergence (KL-div) on the output distribution of the target model, but with the top predicted token (the target token to unmemorize) removed.
 For this work, we select the top-10 probabilities to apply the KL-div and normalize them to compensate for the effect of removing the top token.
 The bottom of \autoref{fig:mainFig} shows an example of the constructed distributions of a target token `` pointing''.
 More formally, $\floss$ is defined as follows: